Week of January 23, 2017

-Congratulations to Grace and Kyle for passing 100% of their i-Ready math lessons over the break!
+Congratulations to Grace for passing 100% of their i-Ready math lessons last week!

-Ashvika and Kyle for mastering the most skills on Khan Academy over the break!
+Congratulations Ashvika, Grace, and Katie for mastering the most skills on Khan Academy last week!

 Pick Up/Drop Off: